ramadani/catagger/README.md

 # Catagger

-Creating types for Item on your Laravel App.
+Simple way to creating types for item on your Laravel App, such as category and tag for article or product, genre for movie, skill for user, etc.

 ## Installation